 Beaver (Castor fiber) in Denmark

-The beaver was absent from Denmark for more than one thousand years before the species was reintroduced in October 1999.
-Eighteen beavers captured in Germany were released at six different sites within Klosterheden State Forest in the northwestern part of Denmark.
+The beaver was absent from Denmark for more than one thousand years before the species was reintroduced in October 1999 and 2009.
+In the initial reintroduction, eighteen beavers captured in Germany were released at six different sites within Klosterheden State Forest in the northwestern part of Denmark.
+Later, between 2009 and 2011, six additional beaver families, totaling 23 animals, were captured in Germany and released in North Zealand.
+Together, these efforts have contributed to establishing new and healthy populations of beavers in Denmark.

 Large areas in the country have been drained due to intense agricultural use and forestry.
 One of the main reasons for reintroducing the beaver was because of its ability to create dynamics in its surroundings.
 By cutting down trees clearings are made which allow for the growth of light-demanding plant species and by building dams beavers flood areas creating new habitats for many species of insects, amphibians and birds.

-Klosterheden State Forest is approximately 7000 hectares of 90% coniferous forest and 10% broad-leaved species planted on former heath land.
+Klosterheden State Forest is approximately 7000 hectares of mainly coniferous forest planted on former heath land.
 Small streams run in the valleys and non-coniferous trees growing in these valleys are mainly willow ( Salix sp.), birch ( Betula pubenscens and Betula pendula )and bug myrtle ( Myrica gale ).
 At several places within the State Forest the streams have been artificially dammed and small lakes and ponds created.

 Monitoring and status